datavorous/comandi/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+- Thanks to [meta-ai-api](https://github.com/Strvm/meta-ai-api) library by [Roméo](https://github.com/Strvm)!
 - Special thanks to the creators of the `rich` library for making CLI development visually stunning and accessible.